zhevron/Catalog/README.md

 ## I want to contribute to the addon.
 How do I start?

-The easiest way to contribute to the addon is to run the [WildHeap client](https://www.wildheap.com/client).
-Catalog exports it's database from [WildHeap](https://www.wildheap.com) and by providing data for them, you are helping to keep the loot tables accurate.
+The easiest way to contribute to the addon is to run the [Jabbithole client](http://www.jabbithole.com/pages/client) and/or the [WildHeap client](https://www.wildheap.com/client).
+Catalog exports it's database from [Jabbithole](http://www.jabbithole.com) and [WildHeap](https://www.wildheap.com) and by providing data for them, you are helping to keep the loot tables accurate.

 If you want to contribute to the development of the addon, start by [forking](https://github.com/zhevron/Catalog/fork) the main repository.